alfred-nutile-inc/laravel-feature-flag/readme.md

 <a name=installing></a>
 ## Installing

-This will install two things.
-The library I made to do this and the Example library I am using to show it in action.

-Set your `composer.json` to
+Set your `composer.json` to the following to avoid composer error messages:

 ~~~
 "config": {